"Mr. Speaker, Members of the House, I shall be brief, as I have rather unfortunately become Prime Minister right in the middle of my exams."

 Zera from Litchi Hikari Club is a certified genius at the age of 13.
 His sanity may be questioned but he came up with a thinking machine that somehow runs on litchi fruits, his chess skills are superb.
 More, the prequel shows that in elementary school he constructed a robot all by himself which makes him a Child Genius too.
 Dentaku is also very smart, he programmed Litchi.
 And against all odds Jaibo may also qualify.
 For the most part he acts like the psychotic pretty boy but he did manage to frame the original members of the club in such a way so as to completely fool Zera.
 Unfortunately his pyschotic tendencies boycot his intelligence.

 Bulma around the time of Dragon Ball is this, particularly when it comes to machinery.
+She built the Dragon Ball Radar at age 15-16, without any leads and only with her hands and own knowledge, basically kicking off the events of the whole series.
 Also runs in the family, with her future son Trunks from Dragon Ball Z, who while a teen utilized Time Travel to inform the Z-fighters of the events that led to a Crapsack World.

 Gohan counts too, seeing as he's always been a scholarly type, especially through his teenage years.